A couple of times a month, we like to get to know members of the KJR Collective a little better. Today we catch up with Karolyn Gainfort.

 What Karolyn thinks about the future of tech…

 “I’m looking forward to the day when I can get my driverless car!”
-To some it might be a gimmick, but to Karolyn, driverless cars will have a fundamental impact on road safety because of the sheer sophistication of the technology – yes, she has experienced this first hand.
-And on the thought of getting her very own Pepper, she speaks passionately about the benefits of robot technology for the ageing community.
+To some it might be a gimmick, but to Karolyn driverless cars will have a fundamental impact on road safety because of the sheer sophistication of the technology – yes, she has experienced this first hand.
+And on the thought of also getting her own Pepper, she speaks passionately about the benefits of robot technology for the ageing community.
 From the simple act of picking something up off the floor to engaging in conversation and sharing information, these robots could significantly improve quality of life for the elderly population and then some.

 Her excitement is not without caution, however; “We live in a world which is full of bias, no matter how open minded we think we are, some bias is automatically embedded simply because of our environment.”
 The balancing act is to be responsible and mindful when it comes to technology development.
 Programs like the Young Women Leaders in AI seek to address a portion of this bias through engaging women from a range of disciplines with the talent and influence to affect the future.
 Something which Karolyn is proud to be associated with.